vlad-timotei/wporg-string-search/README.md

 ## About the project

-This is a userscript, used with TamperMonkey or GreaseMonkey, for beginner polyglots that would like to find out how a specific string was translated before.
-It will search in
+This is a userscript, used with TamperMonkey or GreaseMonkey.
+For consistency purposes, I sometimes want to see previous translations of a certain word.
+Current workflow involves filtering trough current project, wp/dev project and consistency tool for a certain word, but it's time consuming.

+This script opens search results for
 - current project, current locale
 - WordPress development project, current locale
 - consistency tool, current locale